Military veterans on a mission for clean solar energy

 Kelly Fagan was commissioned as an officer in the Marine Corps after graduating from the U.S. Naval Academy.
 Now working for FPL as a Senior Project Manager in Engineering and Construction, Kelly is proud to be tasked with the mission of bringing more solar energy to Florida – something that will help all Florida families and the generations to come.

 Captain Brandon Stankiewicz, U.S. Army

 After graduating from the United States Military Academy at West Point, Brandon rose through the ranks in the U.S. Army to become a Brigade Assistant Operations Officer.
 At the end of his military career, he wanted to continue his mission to make a difference in his community.
 Nearly 10 years ago, he joined NextEra Energy Resources as a project manager and currently serves as the Director of Development responsible for universal-scale solar development opportunities.

-These five men and women, among many more, are at the forefront of building solar energy and creating a better tomorrow for all of us.
+Brandon and Kelly, among many more, are at the forefront of building solar energy and creating a better tomorrow for all of us.
 As we plan to build even more solar across Florida, we will continue to look for opportunities to hire more veterans along our journey to bring even more affordable, reliable and clean energy to Florida.